jbodah/seven_languages_in_seven_weeks/io/README.md

 * Conventions
   * Types start with uppercase
   * The global object space is `Lobby`
-  * Commas between arguments are mandatory (TODO: not sure what not using commas means yet)
+  * Commas between arguments are mandatory (not using commas will pipe/chain the next message)
   * can use `_` in REPL to get last evaluated
   * Boolean operators are `and or` which work like traditional `|| &&`
   * `nil` evaluates to `false` and `0` evaluates to `true`